kuru0004/mens_tennis_outcomes/README.md

 # Men's Tennis Predictions

-This project predicts win probabilities for players in professional mens tennis singles match on the ATP Tour.
+This project predicts player win probabilities in men's professional tennis singles match on the ATP Tour.

 # Background
 There have been several models developed for this purpose in the past.
 The [review](http://vuir.vu.edu.au/34652/1/jqas-2015-0059.pdf) by Kovalchik (2016) has an excellent comparison and discussion of the models.
 Some have used regression ('logit' or 'probit') methods, whereas others have predicted winners based on point-by-point outcome probabilities.
 One of the best methods comes from FiveThirtyEight, resulting in an accuracy of 70%.
-This method uses a pair comparison model, based on Elo Rankings.
-Elo Rankings, invented by physics professor Arpad Elo, were first used in chess rankings in 1960.
+This method uses a pair comparison model, based on Elo Ratings.
+[Elo Ratings](https://en.wikipedia.org/wiki/Elo_rating_system), invented by physics professor Arpad Elo, were first used in chess rankings in 1960.

 The biggest economic impact of accurate predictions is contributing to gambling and betting lines.
 As suggested by Kovalchik (2016), it also could be useful for sports analysts and coaches.
 Both may gain insight into what makes one player more probable to win than another, where coaches may be able to use that information to benefit a player.